munificent/magpie/doc/site/markdown/index.markdown

 (And it type-checks itself.)
 This gives you the flexibility to extend the type system, and it means that type annotations are just regular Magpie expressions evaluated during type-checking.

-#### It runs on your OS

-The Magpie interpreter is written in Java and runs on the JVM, so wherever you go, Magpie can probably go with you.
-Magpie can interoperate with existing JVM classes.

 ### No, Really, Why Another Language?